popochess/PPImageScrollingTableViewCell/README.md

 ![DemoAnimation](https://raw.github.com/popochess/PPImageScrollingTableViewCell/master/PPImageScrollingTableViewControllerDemo/DemoAnimation.gif)

 ##Installing
-Add all file which are under `PPImageScrollingTableViewCell` file to your project.
+Add all files under `PPImageScrollingTableViewCell` folder to your project.
 Import the class header and register the cell class in your UITableView.

 ##Usage
 Set sample data first. use `@"category"` and `@"images"` for key of Dictionary